druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 allows to adapt to various workloads, with query performance scaling almost linearly for typical production workloads.

-That being said, Druid still requires a fair amount of knowledge to optimally tune its configuration parameters and pick good segment size/sharding properties.
-We are planning to write a blog post dedicated to performance to address those questions more directly.
+That being said, Druid still requires a fair amount of knowledge to choose optimal configuration settings and pick good segment size/sharding properties.
+We are planning to write a blog post dedicated to performance tuning where we will address those questions more directly.

 [generate-data.sh]: https://github.com/druid-io/druid-benchmark/blob/master/generate-data.sh
 [benchmarking script]: https://github.com/druid-io/druid-benchmark/blob/master/benchmark-druid.R